mosip/mosip-infra/deployment/developer/README.md

 - Create a new connection with following params: host = localhost, port = 10389, Simple Authentication, Bind DN = "uid=admin,ou=system", Bind password = "secret"

 ## Notes
-- config server runs on port 8888 by default.
+* config server runs on port 8888 by default.
 It may conflict with some services.
 TODO: Change the port.
+* HDFS secure authentication is disabled, hence Kerberos is not used.
+* Kernel AuditManager and RegProc Packet Receiver both run on port 8081.
+TODO: Change the ports in one of them.
+For now Kernel AuditManager is not run.

 ## License
 This project is licensed under the terms of [Mozilla Public License 2.0](https://github.com/mosip/mosip-infra/blob/master/LICENSE)